jsmr04/ClotheStore-React/README.md

 # ClotheStore-React Native

-ClotheStore is an online store built in React Native.
+ClotheStore is a cross-platform App built in React Native, this App allows you to buy clothes online.

 ## Features - Online Store
 *	Browse products by category